zacrogers/blue_usb_midi/documents/menu.md

 # Menu
 ## Main Modes
-Modes are currently selected between by using toggle switch
+Modes are currently selected between by using a toggle switch

 Possible future feature is to add display screen for each mode, which is toggled on / off with encoder button long press
 * Keypad mode will show last note pressed, current octave, and velocity